yuxuzhan/BookHub/README.md

 $ sh test.script.sh
 Note:
 The test only run the POST/PUT command since the Get will render html pages

+HTML Validator is passing by click "view page source", copy and paste to W3School HTML Validator
 ```

 ## Project Structure: